Ginny47/ParkingDB/README.md

 # ParkingDB
-A sample SJSU (San Jose State University) Parking Database Management System to analyze possible root-causes of parking difficulties.
+A prototype of SJSU (San Jose State University) Parking Database Management System to analyze possible root-causes of parking difficulties.